Cash In: EBITDA?

 Consider two companies ingeniously named Company A and Company B.

 Taxes: Company A is a C Corporation and thus pays corporate income taxes on net income.
 Company B is an S Corporation does not because it is a pass-through entity meaning the net income is “passed through” to the owners of the stock who then declare the income on their personal tax returns.
 So one pays corporate income tax, the other doesn’t.
-Therefore, in order to make earnings between the two companies comparable, interest expense is disregarded and any corporate income tax expense is added BACK to net income.
+Therefore, in order to make earnings between the two companies comparable, interest expense is disregarded, and any corporate income tax expense is added BACK to net income.

 Depreciation: Company A buys equipment and pays cash for it and takes Section 179 accelerated depreciation to the maximum.
-That means their depreciation expense isn’t spread evenly over the years; rather is higher in years when the equipment was put into service.
+That means their depreciation expense isn’t spread evenly over the years; rather is higher in years when the equipment is put into service.
 Company B borrows money to buy equipment and thus does NOT accelerate their depreciation (a good move).
-So depreciation expense in Company A is erratic from year to year while depreciation expense in Company B is smoother.
+So, depreciation expense in Company A is erratic from year to year while depreciation expense in Company B is smoother.
 Again, in order to make “core” earnings between the two companies comparable, depreciation expense is disregarded by adding it BACK to net income.

 Amortization: the difference between depreciation and amortization is that hard assets are depreciated (equipment, building, vehicles) while soft assets (franchise fees, goodwill, organizational costs) are amortized.
 Otherwise, the concept between the two is the same and therefore amortization is disregarded for the same reason depreciation is; because its treatment between two entities can cause core earnings to vary widely.
 So, amortization is also added back to net income.